jreisinger/docs/data/notes/Varia/kafka.md

 * *consumers* pull messages
 * Kafka runs in a cluster -> nodes are called *brokers*

-Message (or event) is uniquely identified by:
+[Message](https://kafka.apache.org/documentation/#messages) (or event or log or record) is uniquely identified by:

 1. topic
 2. partition (like a log, can be kept for some time)
 3. offset (like a log line)

-Kafka is typically used with microservices (as opposed to monotilith).
+Kafka is typically used with microservices software architecture (as opposed to monotilith).
 See [quickstart video](https://kafka.apache.org/quickstart) for more.